poptomas/Discord-Crypto-Alert-Bot/README.md

 ## Technology Used
 - Java
-    - Java 16 or 17 was tested for a compilation and  run
+    - Java 16 was tested for a compilation and a successful run

 - gradle
     - To build the library it is demanded to have at version 7+ (the version used was 7.1)